FelipeDiasD/rockethelp/README.md

 An app to provide assistance and support to desk helpers

-- Screens created 🛠️
+- Screens created 🆗
-- Screen details 🛠️
+- Screen details 🆗
-- Navigation 🛠️
+- Navigation 🆗
+- Firebase (Authentication and database) - 🆗
-- Final tweaks 🛠️
+- Final tweaks 🆗